solita-cristian/nixos-bootstrap/README.md

 # nixos-bootstrap
-An environment to bootstrap building a nixos configuration for daily development
+An environment to bootstrap building a nixos configuration for daily development of Ghaf and Nixos based projects.

+This is a bootstrap setup and it is intended only as a starter kit.
+You will have to adjust this configuration as you become more familiar with nixos to best suit your needs.

 # Pre-requisites